Panasonic G85 vs Canon M10

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - Longer lasting: Can take more shots (330 versus 255) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 11 months after the M10).

-Reasons to prefer the Canon EOS M10:
+Advantages of the Canon EOS M10:

 - More detail: Has more megapixels (17.9 vs 15.8MP), which boosts linear resolution by 8%.